cloudant/sync-android/doc/migration.md

 # Changes to the Replicator and `ReplicatorBuilder`

-The `batchLimitPerRun` property has been removed the Pull and Push replicator builders.
+The `batchLimitPerRun` property has been removed from the Pull and Push replicator builders.
 There is no limit to the number of batches in a replicator run - the replicator will run to completion unless an error occurs.

 # Changes to Exceptions